geo-martino/musify/README.template.md

 1. Get [Spotify for Developers](https://developer.spotify.com/dashboard/login) access.
 2. Create an app and take note of the **client ID** and **client secret**.
-3. Create a `SpotifyAPI` object and load your `SpotifyLibrary`:
+3. Create a `SpotifyAPI` object and load your `SpotifyLibrary` as follows:

-   > [!NOTE] The scopes listed in this example will allow access to read your library data and write to your playlists.
+   > The scopes listed in this example will allow access to read your library data and write to your playlists.
    > See Spotify Web API documentation for more information about [scopes](https://developer.spotify.com/documentation/web-api/concepts/scopes)
     ```python
     from syncify.spotify.api import SpotifyAPI